Fear

 fight-or-flight reaction.
 Panic may occur singularly in individuals or

-manifest suddenly in large groups as mass panic (closely related to
+manifest suddenly in large groups as mass panic, which is closely related to

 I like to make some of life's challenges